MaiFlava1/Study/Note/Pixel Art/Advanced/Pixel art stylization/Selective outline AA.md

 ### How to use
 ---
-Draw outline and draw inner AA buffer, In this case, inner contains outlines and
+Draw outline and draw internal AA buffer, In this case, internal, contains outlines and sprites.